FrostMiser/FrostWolf/README.md

 Permissions
 ===========
 FrostWolf.frostWolf (Default true) - This permission allows players to be able to become FrostWolves when they are bitten.
+FrostWolf.toggleWolf (Default true) - Allow use of /togglewolf, which will turn a player into a wolf (or turn them back to normal).